romainjacquet/chirpstack-mongodb-integration/integrations/kano/README.md

   * write to mongo DB in a collection called `chirpstack-observations`

 > [!WARNING]
-> For the moment only event with type Up are handled
+> For the moment only event with type Up are handled.
+Event like log, join and other are not handled.

 ## build